U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 The gentled, vaccinated mustangs were all adopted, along with 35 other mustangs on September 12 and 13.
 The proceeds from the 4-H trained horses, above the adoption fee, were given to the 4-H groups for supplies, competition fees, and education.

 “This partnership with the University of Idaho, the BLM, and Idaho 4-H has shown us how important it is to work with Idaho’s youth and to give them opportunities to shine.
-It’s amazing how these kids can gentle these horses in just three weeks’ time; it shows how, with dedication, kindness, and training, these mustangs can become wonderful companions and accomplished riding horses,” said Tom Dyer, Idaho BLM State Director.
+It’s amazing how these kids can gentle these horses in just three weeks’ time; it shows how, with dedication, kindness, and training, these mustangs can become wonderful companions and accomplished riding horses,” said Tom Dyer, former Idaho BLM State Director.
 “We hope to continue this wonderful partnership,” he added.